Widget Creation Journey Redesign

 Through ongoing discussions, I came to fully understand a nuanced challenge we were facing: the widget creation and editing processes shared an identical flow, despite users having different needs & goals in each case.

-While creating a widget benefits from a flow that guides users to set up a widget properly, editing requires quick access to settings.
+While creating a widget requires a guiding flow, editing requires quick access to settings.
 Ideally, separate flows would be created for each use case, but the project scope was limited to refining the existing process to address key pain points.
 Our solution had to balance these differing needs within a single, streamlined flow.

 Collaborating with The Product Manager: